microprediction/microprediction/docs/signals.md

-So you have a stock signal.
-This page is intended to determine whether or not it is possible for you to prove this in real-time easily or not
+So you have a stock signal eh?
+Great.
+Prove it in realtime.

 ### Criteria:

- - Does the signal apply to one or more of [these stocks](https://raw.githubusercontent.com/microprediction/microprediction/master/microprediction/live/xraytickers.json)?
+ - Does the signal apply to one or more of [these stocks](https://raw.githubusercontent.com/microprediction/microprediction/master/microprediction/live/xraytickers.json) or to sectors ETFs?
+If not, sorry.

 ### What to do: